Page Contents

-Ever since the first trip I’ve ever taken, I’ve appreciated the benefits of group travel.
+Ever since the first trip I’ve ever taken, I’ve appreciated the benefits of travelling as a group.
 From adventures in South East Asia, to city hopping in Europe, I love group travel.
-Yes it has its downsides, and sometimes you just want to travel solo.
+Yes, it has its downsides, and sometimes you just want to travel solo (or your best friends don’t have free time).

 #1 Planning

-I’ve started big here, this is one of my favourite reason for group travel!
-First things first, I’m a planner, I enjoy the planning stage of travel, it’s exciting and the freedom is unbeatable.
+I’ve started big here, this is one of my favourite reasons for group travel!
+First things first, I’m a planner, I enjoy the planning stage of travel, it’s exciting, and the freedom is unbeatable.
+One of the best ways to enjoy a trip for sure.

 #2 Share your Experience